A fresh look at nonsmooth Levenberg--Marquardt methods with applications to bilevel optimization: A local nonsmooth Levenberg--Marquardt method

 Classically, this can be done by minimizing the squared residual of a first-order linearization associated with $\calF$.
 The basic idea behind LM methods is now to add a classical square-norm regularization term to this optimization problem.
 Let us consider a current iterate $z^k$ where $\calF$ is Newton-differentiable, and consider the minimization of $d\mapsto\tfrac12\norm{\calF(z^k)+D_N\calF(z^k)d}^2+\tfrac{\nu_k}{2}\norm{d}^2$ which is a strictly convex function.
 Above, we exploited the Newton-derivative in order to find a linearization of $\calF$ at $z^k$, and $\nu_k>0$ is a regularization parameter.
 By means of the chain rule, a necessary optimality condition for this surrogate problem is given by

-Observing that the matrix $D_N\calF(z^k)^\top D_N\calF(z^k)$ is at least positive semidefinite, \eqref{eq:LM_equation} indeed possesses a uniquely determined solution $d_k$.
+Observing that the matrix $D_N\calF(z^k)^\top D_N\calF(z^k)$ is at least positive semidefinite, \eqref{eq:LM_equation} indeed possesses a uniquely determined solution $d^k$.

-This motivates the following algorithm for the numerical treatment of \eqref{eq:root_problem}.
+This motivates the formulation of \cref{alg:LocalLM} for the numerical treatment of \eqref{eq:root_problem}.
 We assume that $D_N\calF\colon\R^p\to\R^{q\times p}$ is a given function which serves as a Newton-derivative on a suitable subset of $\R^p$ which will be specified later.

 In the subsequent theorem, we present a local convergence result regarding \cref{alg:LocalLM}.

 \begin{theorem} Let $M\subset\R^p$ be a set such that a solution $\bar z\in\R^p$ of \eqref{eq:root_problem} satisfies $\bar z\in M$.
 Assume that $\calF$ is Newton-differentiable on $M$ with Newton-derivative $D_N\calF\colon\R^p\to\R^{q\times p}$.
 We assume that there are $\delta>0$ and $C>0$ such that, for all $z\in\mathbb B_\delta(\bar z)$, $D_N\calF(z)$ possesses full column rank $p$ such that